trevorscott/kafkacat/README.md

 Makes an auto-configured `kafkacat` command available on the dyno.

-Installs Kafkacat version 1.3.1 with librdkafka 0.11.0.
+Installs kafkacat version 1.3.1 with librdkafka 0.11.0.

 # Set Up